 - Find the two main apron panels.
 Place them right sides together, aligning them along one 32″ edge.
 Pin in place.

-NOTE: The flat felled seam is not mandatory; it is simply a design element.
-If you do not wish to do this type of seam, you will need to at least finish this main horizontal seam in some way as it will be visible on the back of the apron.
-Below is a photo of our pretty finished seam.
+NOTE: The Flat felled Seam is not mandatory; it is simply a design element.
+If you do not wish to do this type of Seam, you will need to at least Finish this main horizontal Seam allowance in some way as it will be visible on the back of the apron.
+Below is a photo of our pretty finished Seam.